-A clinical psychologist helps you to assess, diagnose and manage problems with emotions, behavior or interpersonal relationships.
+A Clinical Psychologist helps you to assess, diagnose and manage problems with emotions, behaviour or interpersonal relationships.
 By regaining balance in your emotional state, you will lead a happier life.

 Psychologists are not just experts at understanding and assisting with mental illness, they support all kinds of people.
 The aim of psychological treatment is to improve overall functioning and to encourage both physical and mental health across all areas of life.

-Psychotherapy is based on talking through your concerns, and frequently practicing behavioral or thought techniques over the course of a number of sessions.
+Psychology is based on talking through your concerns, and frequently practicing behavioural or thought techniques over the course of a number of sessions.
 The length of therapy depends on the complexity of the problem.

 Psychologists are trained to provide a wide range of therapies to help you with your symptoms or improve overall well-being.
 These therapies are evidence-based, meaning they are well supported by research.